 Among the more delightful decorations found on bows are the tiny photographic images embedded within a bow frog.
 Many a player has been fascinated by holding these up close to the eye and beholding famous figures from times long past – the world in a grain of sand, so to speak.

 The images themselves are a happy confluence of ideas and technologies from England and France.
-The magnification was made possible by a lens with a curved face and flat back, known as a Stanhope after the Earl of Stanhope, their inventor.
+The magnification was made possible by a lens with a curved face and flat back, known as a Stanhope after Charles Stanhope, the Third Earl of Stanhope, their inventor.
 The images themselves were the result of another Englishman, Frederic Scott Archer, and his invention of collodion, a photographic emulsion that, when exposed and developed, produced a positive image.
 Combining the two in miniature was a Frenchman, Rene Dagron, who combined the technologies and in the summer of 1859 presented his miniature marvels to a world that has since never tired of them.

 Dagron eventually had a factory, run by his wife in the French Alpine town of Gex, which was producing these in quantity, and with a variety of images within, until only a few decades ago.
 This factory supplied them to a number of bow makers, primarily in Germany, but the luthier whose image, and whose creations, are most closely identified with them was Jean-Baptiste Vuillaume in Paris, who is indisputably the first to recognize the novelty potential that they offered.